View basket (0 items $0.00)

 Yoga for Heart Disease and COPD

 Heart failure and chronic obstructive pulmonary disease (COPD) are debilitating and potentially fatal conditions.
 While emerging research suggests that yoga may be beneficial for those with heart failure and COPD, many elderly adults lack access to these programs.
-A new study published in BMC Complementary and Alternative Medicine suggests that Tele-Yoga may be one solution for bringing yoga to those who need it most.
+A study published in BMC Complementary and Alternative Medicine suggests that Tele-Yoga may be one solution for bringing yoga to those who need it most.

 Researchers randomly assigned 15 elderly adults (mean age 71.2 years, three male, all but one Caucasian) with a dual diagnosis of heart failure and COPD to either a Tele-Yoga program (seven participants) or an educational control group (eight participants).
 The home-based Tele-Yoga program was offered for one hour, twice per week for eight weeks.